ARE A "BYGDELAG" (organization which focuses on a

 FOUNDED IN 1908, TRØNDERLAG OF AMERICA MEMBERS TRACE THEIR NORWEGIAN HERITAGE BACK TO NORTH AND SOUTH TRØNDELAG FYLKER (counties) IN NORWAY.

-historical information and data relative to immigration and
+data relative to immigration and settlement and to

-settlement and to encourage research and writing of family,
+encourage research and writing of family, immigration and

 3. Develop and maintain a library of resources, such as bygdeboker (farm histories), Norwegian church and government records and other such genealogical information.

 4. Maintain and enhance fellowship among the descendants of people from the Trøndelag area of Norway and to maintain a bond between Trønders in North America and Norway.

 Trøndelag is a county in the central part of Norway.
 It was created on 1 January 2018, with the merger of the former counties of Nord-Trøndelag and Sør-Trøndelag, which had been separated into two counties in 1804.
 Trøndelag county and the neighboring Møre og Romsdal county together form what is known as Central Norway.

 A person from Trøndelag is called a "Trønder".
 The largest city in Trøndelag is the city of Trondheim.
 The administrative center of the county is Steinkjer, although Trondheim is the seat of the county mayor.
 This is to make the county more efficient and not too centralized, as Trøndelag is the second largest county in Norway.

 Trondheim, Norway’s medieval capital, and the country’s third largest city, has the Gothic-style Nidaros Cathedral dominating its skyline has traditionally been the sight of the coronation of Norway’s kings, and most recently their family weddings.